-- Excludes amounts related to the conversion of convertible note - Excludes amounts related to embedded conversion features
+Excludes amounts related to embedded conversion features

 Stock issuance costs that reduced the initial value of preferred stock were fully accreted in the period of the Series issuance.
-As of December 31, 2020 and 2021 and September 30, 2022, all cumulative dividends have been paid and/or accrued.
+As of December 31, 2021 and 2022, all cumulative dividends have been paid and/or accrued.

-The Series A Preferred, Series B Preferred, Series B-1 Preferred, Series B-2 Preferred, Series C Preferred, Series D Preferred, Series E Preferred, Series F Preferred, Series G Preferred, Series G-2 Preferred, and Series G-3 Preferred, collectively, are referenced below as the "Series Preferred."
+The Series A Preferred, Series B Preferred, Series B-1 Preferred, Series B-2 Preferred, Series C Preferred, Series D Preferred, Series E Preferred, Series F Preferred, Series G-2 Preferred, and Series G-3 Preferred, collectively, are referenced below as the "Series Preferred."
 The rights, preferences, privileges, restrictions and other matters relating to the Series Preferred are as follows: